Thatkidtk/science_ops_cli/README.md

 - Basic statistics and probability tools
 - Waveform generation and ASCII plotting
 - A lab notebook that logs your commands and results
-- Early science modules (astronomy, chemistry, mechanics, relativity, biology)
+- Science modules (astronomy, chemistry, mechanics, optics, electromagnetism, relativity, biology)
+- Quick CSV/TSV exploration and histograms

 This is designed to be **extensible**: new scientific domains can be added as `tools/` modules with their own subcommands.

 ---

-## Features (Phase 1)
+## Features

 ### ✅ Constants
 Search a curated set of physical constants with proper units and references.